aircert/zynx_sales_tax_calculator/README.md

 "bundle exec rspec" - to run the test suite

-lib folder contains the solution spec containts the test cases
+lib folder contains the solution

+spec contains the test cases